mridul037/mridul037/README.md

 **Quote of the hour:**

-Controlling complexity is the essence of computer programming.
+If you think it's simple, then you have misunderstood the problem.

-~ Brian Kernighan
+~ Bjarne Stroustrup
 <pre>

 </pre>